Viasat/halite/doc/halite/explanation/halite_refinement-implications.md

  :width 5}
 ```

-A way of summarizing the two approaches to a refinement are: for 'normal' refinements, the refinement implies that the author of the spec is intending to incorporate all of the constraints implied by the refinement into the spec at hand.
-However, for an inverted refinement, the spec at hand is being defined independent of constraints implied by the refinement.
+A way of summarizing the two approaches to a refinement are: for 'intrinsic' refinements, the refinement implies that the author of the spec is intending to incorporate all of the constraints implied by the refinement into the spec at hand.
+However, for an extrinsic refinement, the spec at hand is being defined independent of constraints implied by the refinement.
 Instead, it is the responsibility of the refinement expression to deal with all of the implications of the constraints of the spec being refined to.
 If the refinement expression does not take all the implications into account, then a runtime error results.

-As an advanced topic, there is a 'valid?' operator which deals with immediate constraint violations in the spec at hand, but it does not handle the case of the application of an inverted refinement leading to a constraint violation.
+As an advanced topic, there is a 'valid?' operator which deals with immediate constraint violations in the spec at hand, but it does not handle the case of the application of an extrinsic refinement leading to a constraint violation.

 ```clojure
 (valid? (refine-to {:$type :spec/Box$v3,